 - Continually ordering products and managing stock level

-3. Dropshipping means low overhead
+3. Low overhead

-- In fact, many successful dropshipping stores are run as home-based businesses, requiring little more than a laptop and a few recurring expenses to operate.
+Because you don’t have to deal with purchasing inventory or managing fulfillment centers, your overhead expenses are quite low.
+In fact, many successful dropshipping stores are run as home-based businesses, requiring little more than a laptop and a few recurring expenses to operate.

-- As you grow, these costs will likely increase but will still be low compared to those of traditional brick-and-mortar businesses.
+As you grow, these costs will likely increase, but will still be low compared to those of traditional brick-and-mortar businesses.